Understanding Why You are in Financial Trouble

 Here's a suggestion: When you find yourself saying things like, "Things will be better in a few years," ask yourself why you believe that.
 Is there some objective basis for you to think that your finances will be better a few years down the road?

-Sometimes there is.
+Sometimes there is a good reason.
 Maybe there's an annuity or some other investment instrument that will be maturing in a few years.
 Maybe you have an inheritance coming.
 Maybe you're due for a raise or promotion that's guaranteed by an employment contract or union agreement.
 Or maybe a business you recently started is showing good revenue and you have a justifiable expectation that it soon will become profitable.

-But sometimes there's no good reason to believe that "things will be better in a few years."
+But more often there's not any good reason to believe that "things will be better in a few years."
 It's wishful thinking, hopeful thinking, thinking that's based upon what we were taught to believe -- but there's no objective, factual basis to believe it.
 When we believe that things will be better down the line, but we can't come up why realistic reasons why we believe they'll be better, that's super-optimism.
 It's a form of magical thinking, and it's a dangerous thing.

 In fact, super-optimism is a big part of why many of us went bankrupt.
 Super-optimism gave us permission to spend more and save less because we convinced ourselves that our financial situations would be better a few years down the road.
 We simply assumed, without any good reason, that somehow we would be able to pay back all the debts we were racking up.